-It seems that when I prepare to move, it takes me awhile to get motivated, to get my thoughts together.
-To get in the groove.
+It seems that when I prepare to move, it takes me a while to get motivated, to get my thoughts together.
 I’ve moved so many times.
 You’d think I could do it in my sleep.

 My Charlie never presented that he was in any pain after he had 11 teeth extracted a few weeks ago.
 He’s my sweet little trooper.

 I find myself reflecting back on that other move, two and a half years ago.
-I was in a different mind set.
+I was in a different mindset then.
 I’m stronger now in some ways, more fragile in others.

 I’ve been saying my goodbyes to this house.
 “The little blue house.”
 I thought I’d live here for the rest of my days.